-An applicant entity may submit more than one application, if each application proposes a different project in response to the solicitation.
+An applicant may submit more than one application if each application proposes a different project in response to the solicitation.
 Also, an entity may be proposed as a subrecipient (subgrantee) in more than one application.

-NIJ will consider applications under which two or more entities would carry out the federal award; however,
+NIJ will consider applications under which two or more entities (project partners) would carry out the federal award; however, only one entity may be the applicant for the solicitation.
+Any others must be proposed as subrecipients (subgrantees).
+See the Application Resource Guide for additional information on subawards.

-NIJ may elect to fund applications submitted under this FY 2023 solicitation in future fiscal years, dependent on, among other considerations, the merit of the applications and the availability of appropriations.
+NIJ may choose to fund applications submitted under this FY 2024 solicitation in future fiscal years, dependent on, among other considerations, the merit of the applications and the availability of appropriations.

-Contact Information
+Agency Contact Information

-For assistance with the requirements of this solicitation, contact the OJP Response Center at 800-851-3420, 301-240-6310 (TTY for hearing-impaired callers only), or grants@ncirs.gov.
-The OJP Response Center operates from 10:00 a.m. to 6:00 p.m. eastern time (ET) Monday-Friday, and 10:00 a.m. to 8:00 p.m.
-ET on the solicitation close date.
+For assistance with the requirements of this solicitation, contact the OJP Response Center by phone at 800-851-3420 or 301-240-6310 (TTY for hearing-impaired callers only) or email grants@ncjrs.gov.
+The OJP Response Center operates from 10:00 a.m. to 6:00 p.m.
+Eastern Time (ET) Monday-Friday and from 10:00 a.m. to 8:00 p.m.
+ET on the solicitation closing date.